But, but, but...

 Matthew 24:36

-But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
+But of the day and the hour no one knows, not even the angels which are in heaven, nor the Son, but the Father.

 Mark 13:32

-And He repeats the idea shortly after within the passage (includes Matthew chapters 24 and 25).
+And He repeats the concept shortly after but within the passage of Matthew chapters 24 and 25.

-...the master of that servant will come on a day when he is not looking for him and at an hour that he is not aware of...
+The lord of that servant shall come in a day when he looks not for him, and in a hour that he is not aware of...

-Watch therefore, for you know neither the day nor the hour in which the Son of Man is coming.
+Watch therefore, for you know neither the day nor the hour wherein the Son of man comes.

 Matthew 24:50, 25:13